The Rugby Championship: Bonus points

 A victorious team can collect either 4 or 5 points, depending on whether or not it gained an attacking bonus point.
 A team that draws can collect either 2 or 3 points, depending on whether or not it gained an attacking bonus point.
 A losing team may collect from 0 to 2 points.
 At the end of the series the team with the most points is declared the winner.

 If teams end level on points for any position, the first tiebreaker is total number of wins in the competition, then number of wins against the other team/s tied on points, then overall points differential, then points differential between the team/s tied on points, then most tries scored in the competition.
 If that can't differentiate the team, the series or position will be shared.

-However, the Rugby Championship has yet to finish in a tie for the top spot.
+Trophies

+While every team in the Rugby Championship is competing for the Championship trophy, there are also several trophies held between the teams that are also contested during the competition.
+Australia contests three trophies, the most of all the teams in the competition; while New Zealand and South Africa both contest two trophies each.
+Argentina, the newest member of the tournament, contests just one trophy with Australia (Puma Trophy), which was established prior to their invitation into the Rugby Championship.